Having a kid? Thinking about saving money for their future needs such as driving lessons, university, or a deposit?

 - Use separate funds for your and your child’s savings.
 For example, if you are using index funds you can pick two different ones.

-- If using a single fund, you can make a note of how many units were purchased each time you invest (your broker will provide this information).
+- If using a single fund, you can make a note of how many units were purchased each time you invest for yourself or your child (your broker will provide this information).
 That way when you end up with a holding of n units, you’ll know how many were purchased for yourself and how many for your child/children.

 Junior SIPP